Find a Therapist for Bipolar Disorder in Tampa Bay

 3081 Salzedo Street, Coral Gables, Florida 33134

 Michael Lenok is a Licensed Mental Health Counselor (LMHC) in Coral Gables, Florida.
-They treat Bipolar Disorder, Borderline Personality, School Concerns.
+They treat Bipolar Disorder, Loneliness/Isolation, School Concerns.

 I can help you navigate addiction, anxiety, depression, life transitions, and build self-esteem.